repaygithub/cactus/docs/Internationalization/API Documentation.md

 ### LoadRef

-The `loadRef` function is meant as a supplement to `_load` for specific use cases.
+The `loadRef` function is meant as a supplement to `loadImpl` for specific use cases.
 Say you have some common translations that appear on multiple pages.
 They're not quite global enough to wrap the entire app in an `I18nSection`, but it's also inconvenient to put a section everyplace they're used; instead, you can include those translations as a reference.
 The "common" section will only be loaded once, but can be referenced by as many other sections as needed:

 ```
-_load(sectionInfo, opts) {
+loadImpl(sectionInfo, opts) {
   const resources = []
   if (needsCommonTranslations(sectionInfo.section)) {
     resources.push(this.loadRef(sectionInfo, 'common', opts))